YasmeenAlmuhanna/yasmeenalmuhanna.com/_projects/bishopgate.markdown

             <h3>Circulation &<br/>Structure</h3>
             <div class="sub-section-line" style="color: #9A5AB9;"></div>
         </div>
-        <p>"Due to the complexity and sheer size of the site, a thorough study of load bearing and access points were done prior to architectural design.</p>
+        <p>Due to the complexity and sheer size of the site, a thorough study of load bearing and access points were done prior to architectural design.</p>
     </div>
     <div class="right-column-img">
         <img src="\img\bishopgategoodsyard\diagram_circulationWithText.svg">